top of page

 • Lawrence Tibbett - The Rogue Song (1930)

 I define screen time as any time an actor can be seen on screen (even partially) or heard off screen.
-I also, of course, count any film's credits as part of its total running time.
+I also count any film's credits as part of its total running time.
 I do not count contiguous moments when actors remain in scenes but are silent and non-visible.

 I'm proud to share (and will annually update) this complete directory of Oscar-nominated performance screen times.
 Check out the "Beyond the Oscars" section for data on non-Oscar nominated performances (including some from TV).
 Here's hoping you find as much joy in perusing the data as I do in calculating it!